Missouri defensive back plans to enter NCAA transfer portal

-Missouri safety CJ Bass plans to enter the NCAA transfer portal, On3’s Pete Nakos has learned.
+McNeil isn’t the only Missouri defensive back to plan to hit the portal.
+Safety CJ Bass plans to enter the portal as well, On3’s Pete Nakos has learned.
 He will do so after spending just one year with the Tigers.

 Bass enrolled early in January 2025 and then played somewhat sparingly for Missouri this fall.
 He appeared in three games, recording four total tackles.
 All came in a game against Central Arkansas in the season opener.
 He also recorded a single pass breakup in a later game.